tldr-pages/tldr/pages/linux/pamac.md

 # pamac

-> A command line utility for the GUI package manager pamac.
+> A command-line utility for the GUI package manager pamac.
 > If you can't see the AUR packages, enable it in `/etc/pamac.conf` or in the GUI.
 > More information: <https://wiki.manjaro.org/index.php/Pamac>.